Climate Jargon

 General Circulation Model (GCM): Computer software used to forecast climate change

-Geothermal power: Electricity and heat made from underground heat
+Geothermal power: Electricity made from underground heat

 Gigatonnes: One billion metric tons